JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 $$J(\alpha) = -\alpha \mathbb{E}_{a_t\sim \mu_t}[\log\mu(a_t|s_t) + \bar{\mathcal{H}}]$$

 Where $\bar{\mathcal{H}}$ is target entropy.
-But in [ReinforcementLearningZoo.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/tree/master/src/ReinforcementLearningZoo), [`BehaviorCloningPolicy`](https://juliareinforcementlearning.org/docs/rlzoo/#ReinforcementLearningZoo.BehaviorCloningPolicy-Union{Tuple{},%20Tuple{A}}%20where%20A) does not contain entropy terms and does not support continuous action space.
+But in [ReinforcementLearningZoo.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/tree/master/src/ReinforcementLearningZoo), [`BehaviorCloningPolicy`](https://juliareinforcementlearning.org/docs/rlzoo/#ReinforcementLearningZoo.BehaviorCloningPolicy-Union{Tuple{},%20Tuple{A}}%20where%20A) does not contain the entropy term and does not support continuous action space.
 So, we define `EntropyBC`:
 ```julia
 mutable struct EntropyBC{A<:NeuralNetworkApproximator}
     policy::A